 "Who cares about that project anymore, Hoshi?
 The Universe of the Four Gods is in our hands!"

-Hoshi shot me a look that said 'then why are we getting the stupid UFO doll?' but all she actually said was: "And it'll still be there when school ends.
+"And it'll still be there when school ends.
 But you know what won't be there?
 Our passing grade."
 Hoshi pulled the book gently from my hands, setting it on the bench beside her.
-"Regardless of our old games and our beloved manga, we have lives to maintain as well.
-And I'm not going to ignore that life for the sake of a childhood fancy, Miko."
+"Regardless of our old games and beloved manga, we have lives here as well.
+I'm not going to ignore that for the sake of a childhood fancy."

 I sat down beside her, making no effort to hide my pout.
-Sometimes Hoshi could be so... so... so bloody reasonable!
-"I'd have thought that you of all people, with your stories and your fantasy worlds, would've jumped at this chance," I murmured, staring rebelliously at the ancient book.
+Sometimes Hoshi could be so annoyingly reasonable.
+"I'd have thought that you of all people would've jumped at the chance to live in a fantasy story instead of just tell it," I murmured, glaring rebelliously at the ancient book.

-"The trick to living in my fantasy world," Hoshi said with a smile, "is the ability to acknowledge that it is a fantasy world."
+"The trick to a fantasy story," Hoshi said with a smile, "is knowing that it's a story."

 I opened my mouth to argue, or maybe I reached forward to grab the book back, but the train decided to slide to a halt right in front of Hoshi's residence Hall.
 "Level Eight, Residential Section, Sakura Hall," the mechanical driver announced in his usual sugary-polite tone.
-For the first time in my life I realized how much I hated that tone – would it have killed the world to have real people working at these jobs?
+For the first time in my life I was annoyed by that robo-voice.
+Would it have killed us to have real people working these jobs?